S3 method for class 'ConservationProblem'

 na.rm

-logical should planning units with NA cost data be excluded from the abundance calculations?
-The default argument is FALSE.
+logical should planning units with missing (NA) cost data be excluded from the abundance calculations?
+Defaults to FALSE.

 Value

 A tibble::tibble() object containing the total amount ("absolute_abundance") and proportion ("relative_abundance") of the distribution of each feature in the planning units.
-Here, each row contains data that pertain to a specific feature in a specific management zone (if multiple zones are present).
-This object contains the following columns:
+Here, each row contains data that pertain to a particular feature in a particular management zone (if multiple zones are present).
+This object contains the following columns.

 feature